wszdexdrf/UIDAI-Hackathon-Entry/README.md

 ## About Verifier App
 A sample Verifier app is also provided.
 That is a simple app which just scans a QR code, decrypts it using a public key (certificate is packaged with app) and then verifies its tags.
 It also checks if the QR code was generated in the last 5 minutes.
 Then it displays the information on the screen with a small Tick or Cross indicating if the data was verified or not.

-# About format of projects
-All projects provided in archives.
-These are Android studio projects, and should run fine when executed through the same on any android phone.
-All dependencies are indicated in the gradle file and are automatically resolved.
-Both the app require minimum Android SDK 26 (Oreo).
+Both the apps require minimum Android SDK 26 (Oreo).